 Thanks for nothing, Kim.

-The back 9 was more mechanical than the front, most holes were less inspiring; long, straight and inset away from the lake in the heat.
+The back 9 was more mechanical than the front, most holes were less inspiring, they were long, straight and inset away from the lake in the heat.
 It was no Pebble Beach, it wasn’t going to win any design awards, but Pyongyang Golf Course was still quite a challenge.
 We spent these holes mostly chatting, hacking at the fairway as an aside.

 We discussed life in Pyongyang, the guides’ upbringing and education, hobbies, movies and music, even as far as technology, stopping only at politics or any sensitive matters, as these sorts of questions were forbidden — best case it’d make them uncomfortable and worst case, it could land them in trouble.